-Now you have read the Locker Hooked tutorial on the basic prep and doing the hook loop project, and you probably have finished all the loop hooking instructions up to this point (pattern here).
-In the next step, I am going to show you how to tidy up the locker hooked project.
+Aren’t you excited when you are approaching the finish line of a project?
+In the next step, I am going to show you how to tidy up the locker hooking project.
 The process involves hiding away all the ends (fabric strips and locking yarn) and cover up the back of the work.

-I am so happy to have come out with these locker-hooked coasters with the hook loop technique!
+I am so happy to have come up with these numbered coasters with the locker hooking technique!
 I brought them to Starbucks one afternoon when I needed a coffee kick to get my brains going.
-Took some photos of them with the coffee mug for the keepsake as I am going to mail this to Diana, the lucky winner who won them in my January Giveaway Draw (the event has ended).
+I took some photos of them with the coffee mug for the keepsake, as I am going to mail this to Diana, the lucky winner who won them in my January Giveaway Draw (the event has ended).
 Well, I can always reproduce them, but the feeling will be different.

-I hope you enjoy these 3 parts of the hook loop tutorials.
-Just like all my handmade and tutorials, I have put a lot of effort into them because I believe beautiful crafts are meant to be shared and not to be kept to myself.
-Please throw in any questions or comments as it is always opened for you.
-I will try my best to answer, if I can’t, I believe Theresa would be happy to help.
+I hope you enjoy these three parts of the locker hooking tutorials.
+Just like all my handmade crafts and tutorials, I have put a lot of effort into them because I believe beautiful crafts are meant to be shared and not kept to myself.
+Please throw in any questions or comments, as they are always open for you.
+I will try my best to answer, but if I can’t, I believe Theresa would be happy to help.

 Also, you should get a copy of Theresa‘s “Hook, Loop ‘n’ Lock: Create Fun and Easy Locker Hooked Projects” she has plenty of beautiful locker hook projects and patterns there.